- Gene editing product finder

 - Displacement oligo (green) and flap-probe oligo (purple) for detecting the edited nucleotide in the PCR product, and SNP and wild-type (WT) control oligos (blue) for verifying the performance of the designed displacement and flap-probe oligos

 Oligos used with the Guide-it SNP Screening Kit do not require special modifications such as fluorescent labels or quenchers, but the kit protocol does require the inclusion of a hexanediol (/3C6/) blocking modification on the 3' end of the flap-probe oligo.
 Inclusion of this modification is a standard option provided with oligo synthesis services, and no special purification step is needed in this case, only standard desalting.
-Please refer to the Guide-it SNP Screening Kit User Manual for detailed instructions about designing and ordering the various oligos.
+To simplify the oligo design process, we have developed an online software tool that outputs assay-specific oligo sequences in a ready-to-order format.
+Additional information regarding the design of the assay-specific oligos is provided in the Guide-it SNP Screening Kit User Manual.

 How does Guide-it Flapase detect the edited nucleotide?